3ff3x0r/Ai_curriculum/Full_Math_Study_Plan.md

 # 🧠 Full Math Study Plan (Halmos to Topology)

-This is a complete, sprint-based roadmap from foundational math to advanced topics, finishing with intensive topology prep for PhD admission.
+This is a complete, sprint-based roadmap from foundational math to advanced topics

 ## 📅 Timeline Overview (Sequential Phases)